gvignesh286/gvignesh286.github.io/README.md

 }

 ```
-### this particular function adds 2 values of 32 bit value and returns the sum as a 32 bit value
+### -this particular function adds 2 values of 32 bit value and returns the sum as a 32 bit value

 ## Closures
 ```rust
 let multiply = |a: i32, b: i32| a * b;
 println!("{}", multiply(3, 4));
 ```
-### works like a mini function and has the ability to capture variables from the closest scope
+### -works like a mini function and has the ability to capture variables from the closest scope

 ## Scope and Shadowing
 ```rust